jaseflow/takeupsomething/content/interests/cooking.md

   name: "Jason Corbett"
   handle: "jsncbt"
   description: "A leader in the community.
 They spend majority of their time fostering and growing the community."
+description: "To get started in cooking you will need to first have some where to cook.
+Once you have that, you don't need much more to get a good meal out.
+The most important piece of equipment is a good knife to chop your ingredients, quality pots and pans to cook with as well as the odd tool to get things done faster."
 books:
   - name: "The Food Lab Better Home Cooking Through Science"
     imageUrl: "https://images-na.ssl-images-amazon.com/images/I/41ufhLxL-TL._SX387_BO1,204,203,200_.jpg"